FALSE FRONT, FALSE FRONTIER

 Dawson City, Yukon Territory

-False Front, False Frontier was created using the process of frottage where cotton was draped across the facade of the building.
-Ink and brayers were then used to handprint and record the textures underneath, including the well-worn lumber and an oversized large circular saw blade.
-This monoprint creates an indexical and portable facsimile of the original structure and documents a building in a slow but inevitable process of decay.
+Created while an artist-in-residence at the at the Klondike Institute of Art and Culture, this work was produced using the process of frottage (rubbing).
+Cotton fabric was draped across the building’s facade and ink was applied delicately across its surface to record the worn textures of aged lumber and a distinctive oversized circular saw blade.
+The resulting monoprint creates an indexical and portable facsimile of the original structure and documents a building in a slow but inevitable decay process.

 Thanks to